abhaysrivastav/abhaysrivastav.github.io/blogs/amazon.md

----
-layout: page
-title: Blog
----
 # Amazon online shopping system

 In this blog, I am sharing my learnings from various resources, focusing on the high-level and low-level design of Amazon.
 In this section, I have captured my key takeaways.

 ## Actors & Use Cases

 ### Primary Actors

 - Authenticated Users
 	- Register Account
  	- Login/Logout